 Can the hungry get food at the food bank?

-Exception: Gleaners Community Cupboard is a food pantry located inside Gleaners Food Bank.
+Exception: Gleaners Community Cupboard is a food pantry located inside Gleaners Food Bank of Indiana.

-Requirements to receive food: Need to provide proof of residence of the state of Indiana, and a Sunday must fall in between consecutive visits.
+Requirements to receive food: Need to provide proof of Indiana residency, and a Sunday must fall in between consecutive visits.
 Hours of Operation: Tuesdays 8am to 1pm, Wednesdays 11am to 4pm, Thursdays 2pm to 7pm and Saturdays 10am to 3pm.

 Please visit 3737 Waldemere Avenue Indianapolis, Indiana 46241 or call 317-925-0191 ext.
 144 if you have any questions.